tylerbrewer2/show-and-tell/README.md

 	- We want to add the image URL to the JSON
 	- Our existing code will also use this API

-6. **API**

-	We want to test out if users prefer XKCD opposed to Chuck Norris.
+	We also want to test out if users prefer XKCD opposed to Chuck Norris.

 	- Switch the joke module from the [Chuck Norris API](https://api.chucknorris.io/jokes/random) to [XKCD Comic API](https://xkcd.com/info.0.json).